Kristin has been serving the Nixa, Missouri and surrounding communities through All Things New Counseling since 2009

 About Kristin McIntyre, MS, LPC, NCC EMDR Certified

-Kristin is a Licensed Professional Counselor (LPC) in the state of Missouri since 2002, which means that Kristin has met rigorous standards for education, examination and practice as set by the state of Missouri.
+Kristin is a Licensed Professional Counselor (LPC) in the state of Missouri since 2002, which means that she has met rigorous standards for education, examination and practice as set by the state of Missouri.
 Additionally, to remain licensed, Kristin must meet ongoing educational and practice requirements every two years.

-Kristin is also a Nationally Certified Counselor since 2004, which is a voluntary national board certification that requires Kristin to meet additional levels of education and practice accountability as set by the counseling profession represented by the National Board for Certified Counselors (NBCC).
+Kristin is also a Nationally Certified Counselor since 2004, which is a voluntary national board certification that requires her to meet additional levels of education and practice accountability as set by the counseling profession represented by the National Board for Certified Counselors (NBCC).
 To remain nationally certified, Kristin must meet ongoing education and practice requirements for renewal every five years.

 Please continue reading below about EMDR qualifications to learn more about the qualitative and experiential difference between an “EMDR Certified” clinician and an “EMDR Trained” clinician.